Introduction to 8 pillars

 A large part of our discipling strategy has revolved around the imparting of INFORMATION.
 While the content of our curricula and programs is important, it cannot, on its own, produce disciples.
 To this equation we need to intentionally add experiences that focus on FORMATION so that faith goes deeper.
 The result will be TRANSFORMATION.

-What are some of these ‘formational experiences’ that, if integrated into an intentional long term journey with our young people, starting at and before birth, that will cause their faith to go deeper, be more strongly rooted and grounded, and provide a foundation and stability for the turbulent years ahead?
+What are some of these ‘formational experiences’ that, if integrated into an intentional long term journey with all ages, starting at and before birth, that will cause their faith to go deeper, be more strongly rooted and grounded, and provide a foundation and stability for the turbulent years ahead?

 “My dear children, for whom I am again in the pains of childbirth until Christ is FORMED in you …”